boltops-tools/terraspace-dockerfiles/README.md

 This repo contains Dockerfiles that include [Terraspace](https://terraspace.cloud/).
 You can use it try out Terraspace within an isolated Docker container.

 The Docker images are published to Dockerhub daily.
-The image includes the latest version of Terraspace and Terraform.
+The images generally include the latest version of Terraspace and Terraform.

 ## Usage